Peace Lily Drooping? These 8 Mistakes Are Probably Why

 4) Incorrect light levels

-Peace lily plants thrive most in indirect sunlight to partial shade.
+Peace lily plants thrive most in indirect sunlight or partial shade.
 Because these plants are indigenous to the jungle floor, they’re used to dappled sunlight and a fair amount of shade.
 If the peace lily plant gets too much or too little light, this can cause drooping leaves.

 5) Inappropriate soil conditions